koordinator-sh/koordinator/docs/proposals/scheduling/20250611-networktopology-aware-scheduling.md

 ![image](/docs/images/networktopo-2-dp-and-pp.png)

-There are three parallel strategies in the above figure
+There are three parallel strategies in the above figure:

 - Tensor Parallel: The core idea is to decompose large matrices or tensors into multiple smaller parts and allocate these parts to different GPU devices for parallel computing.
 This can significantly improve computational efficiency and shorten model training time, especially when facing large models with billions of parameters.